-His Majesty's Inspectorate of Constabulary and Fire & Rescue Services Inspections
+His Majesty's Inspectorate of Constabulary and Fire & Rescue Services Inspections status, where additional support and oversight are put in place by the inspectorate.

 In 2022, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services Inspection (HMICFRS) conducted an inspection of Wiltshire Police in line with their programme of scrutiny.
 Its report, 'Police Effectiveness, Efficiency and Legitimacy' (PEEL), in July 2022, graded Wiltshire Police as 'inadequate' in the ability to respond to the public, protect vulnerable people and strategic planning.